OdedMous/Medical-Text-Classification/README.md

   - instead of using the descriptions (less accurate than the transcriptions?) or using the full transcriptions with LongTransformer (too heavy), sample from the transcriptions  texts of 512 characters  (kind of augmentation).
   - make the dataloader sample equally from all classes
   -  train on other dataset (simpler dataset, for sanity check)
+  - Try to select hard pairs of examples (see the idea used in triplet selection in triplet loss? but here we have 2 samples instead of 3)

 - Architecture
   - increase the complexity of the model - for example more FF layers / 1d convolution